cardano-foundation/CIPs/CPS-0STL/README.md

 3. After a fixed time passes or a specific indication is observed, the party considers their transaction settled.
 4. Contrarily, the party might observe that their transaction was rolled back from the preferred chain, so they may choose to resubmit it to the memory pool.

 Specific use cases involving time-constrained, high-value transactions conform to this generic pattern.
 When the value at risk is low, a one-in-a-million chance of a rollback might not be as concerning as it would be for a large transaction.
-Examples follow:
+Examples follow.

 - Centralized exchanges, where fast settlement improves the user convenience and experience
 - Partner chains and bridges, where certainty about synchronization between two chains is essential
 - Dapps where fixed-horizon certainty is needed to orchestrate transactions
 - Ordinary transactions where a brief wait is acceptable but a roll-back is not

-For example, the partner-chain use case might leverage Peras as follows.
+For example, the partner-chain use case might leverage faster settlement as follows.
 The desired target for cross-chain transfers is on the order of minutes.

 1. Funds or tokens need to be transferred from the partner chain to the Cardano chain.
 2. A smart-contract transaction escrows the funds/tokens on the partner chain.